tkshill/Quarto/README.md

 ## Warning about contributions before October 1st

 This project is set to be ready for contributions by October 1st, 2020.
 Until that time, projects code, folders, available issues and many of the static files (including this README) may change.
-Contributors aren't necessarily discoraged from contributing during this setup stage, but we ask contributors create an [issue]() first, before attempting [pull requests] so the project maintainers can advise on the best course of action.
+Contributors aren't necessarily discouraged from contributing during this setup stage, but we ask contributors create an [issue]() first, before attempting [pull requests] so the project maintainers can advise on the best course of action.

 # Run and Install